Reinhard Wawra

 Reinhard Wawra (born 7 February 1973) is an Austrian former professional tennis player.

-Wawra, while competing in junior tennis, was a Petits As singles champion and an Orange Bowl runner-up.
+Reached a career-high singles ranking of World No. 293 on 12 June 1995.

+Career

+As a junior, Wawra was a standout player who won several youth tournaments.
+In 1986, he was part of the Austrian team that dominated and won the Lacoste Nations Cup, an Under-14 team tournament held in Germany.
+The following year, Wawra excelled on the U14 circuit of the Tennis Europe Junior Tour, winning the prestigious trophies of the year at Petits As and the European Junior Championships at San Remo.
+In 1989, at the Orange Bowl for the Under 16 category in Miami, Wawra was defeated by qualifier Juan Garat, 6–2, 4–6, 7-6(8–6).

 On the professional tour, Wawra made ATP Tour singles main draw appearances at the Vienna Open in 1990 and Austrian Open Kitzbühel in 1991.
-He featured in qualifying at the 1991 Australian Open, was a finalist at the 1992 Vienna Challenger and reached his career high singles ranking of 293 in the 1995 season.
+He participated in the qualifying rounds of the 1991 Australian Open, was a finalist at the 1992 Vienna Challenger and achieved his career high singles ranking of 293 during the 1995 season.